aaryan-rampal/Password-Manager/README.md

 classes which store the names of these variables for the `PasswordManager` and `GUI` classes.
 Then, I could import the enum class into these two classes and use the enums like how I use the `final static String` fields.

-## Final note to grader

-Note that I had implemented encryption into my program.
-However, because autobot kept failing whenever I used a certain object which I had used from an imported library in my project, I would keep getting <100% for my code coverage.
-Therefore, I decided to remove the encryption aspect of my project.
-However, now I realize that code coverage is not being tested for phase 4.
-I tried to revert my commit back to include encryption but I got quite confused by git and conflict resolution and checked out revisions that I decided to just keep it as it is.
-All this to say, the final version of my project will not include encrypted entries.